Thursday, 22 March 2012

 "Sexual predator my arse!
-"I told her."You look like a cut price muppet standing there with that dead yak on your shoulders..And I hope those aren,t Scottish beaver furs covering your own.Those poor wee animals have just been re-introduced recently,they,re not here to cover your pampered skinny muff.
+"I told her."You look like a cut price doughnut standing there with that dead yak on your shoulders..And I hope those are not Scottish beaver furs covering your own.Those poor wee animals have just been re-introduced recently,they,re not here to cover your pampered pelt.

-By the way lose the black hair for the next film,its doing nothing for your star appeal.You look like a tired old drag queen in that get up."
+By the way, get rid of the black hair for the next film as its doing nothing for your star appeal.You look like a tired old drag queen in that get up."

-Several police officers got involved at this point but I soon showed them a clean pair of heels.The old legs have still got it up the mountains over a distance.I swear to God she,s actually stalking me.She,s a worry.
+Several police officers got involved at this point but I soon showed them a clean pair of heels over rough ground.The old legs have still got it up the mountains over a distance.I swear to God she,s actually stalking me.She,s a worry.

-Anyway, what with Emma T and sweet Dakota Going period in Perth with "Effie"...The new Grange Hill "Waterloo Road" series relocating from Rochdale to the former Greenock Academy....Timothy Spall filming in High Blantyre... well .....its all been happening.
+Anyway, what with Emma T and sweet Dakota going period in Perth with "Effie"...The new school drama "Waterloo Road" series relocating from Rochdale to the former Greenock Academy....Timothy Spall filming in High Blantyre... well .....its all been happening.

 Mind you I,ll be glad when they all bugger off and get back in the screens again where they belong.Except for Emma of course,bless her, as she,s clearly doon the watter sometimes.

-Anyway.Seems getting the right streets in a city location then getting someone else willing to shut them all to traffic over several days is not that easy which is why the films were shot here.In the past decade Film and TV work in Scotland has brought in an estimated £150 million to the economy.This last year alone these three films have brought in more than 5 million beween them and should raise the profile of Scotland as a result.
+Anyway, seems getting the right streets in a city location then getting someone else willing to shut them all to traffic over several days is not that easy which is why the films were shot here.In the past decade Film and TV work in Scotland has brought in an estimated £150 million to the economy.This last year alone these three films have brought in more than 5 million between them and should raise the profile of Scotland as a result.